 CASA is required to discuss all regulatory amendments with the OBPR who examine the proposals and determine whether a RIS is required to be prepared.

-The legislation in its final form is cleared by the Department of Transport and Regional Services (DOTARS) and EXCO (Executive Council) secretariat.
+The legislation in its final form is cleared by The Department of Infrastructure and Regional Development (the Department) and EXCO (Executive Council) secretariat.

-The legislative package is approved by CASA's Executive and sent to DOTARS for the Minister's approval, thence to EXCO before going before Parliament.
+The legislative package is approved by CASA's Executive and sent to the Department for the Minister's approval, thence to the Department before going before Parliament.
 If a Regulation Impact Statement was required by the Office of Regulation Review, it is also included in the legislation package for scrutiny in Parliament.